60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Trivia night

 Nothing puts people into competitive mode quite like a trivia night — especially if the theme matches their interests and knowledge.
-Quizzes based around music, TV shows, or sports often go down well.
-Charge each team a small entry fee, offer a prize, and market it online.
+Quizzes based on music, TV shows, or sports often go down well.
+Charge each team a small entry fee or donation of their choosing (you could set a minimum amount), offer a prize, and market it online.

 It can be hard to know if people are cheating when taking a quiz online, so some level of good faith will be needed here — maybe don't give away a sports car as the prize to encourage participants who are mostly interested in the charitable side of things.